TeskaLabs/asab/docs/reference/services/web/multitenancy.md

 ### Optional tenant in query

-When the **tenant context is optional** for your endpoint (or when the endpoint does not use tenants at all), define your endpoint path without the `tenant` parameter in path and decorate the method handler with `@asab.web.tenant.allow_no_tenant`.
+When the **tenant context is optional** for your endpoint (or when the endpoint does not use tenants at all), define its path without the `tenant` parameter in path and decorate the method handler with `@asab.web.tenant.allow_no_tenant`.
-Requests without the required parameter will have their tenant context set to `None`.
+Requests without the `tenant` parameter will have their Tenant context set to `None`.

 ```python
 import asab